 'The truth is ... anthropology was born in the museum ...'
 [Chapman, 1981: iii]

-John Fell Oxford University Press Research Fund.
-The project was intended to be a 'scoping' exercise and will (hopefully) be a precursor to a larger project focussing on the pre-history of museum anthropology at the University of Oxford including the development of anthropological or ethnographic collections at the University before the formal discipline of anthropology was recognised.
+This website is an access point for data relating to the history of museum anthropology at the University of Oxford including the development of anthropological or ethnographic collections at the University before the formal discipline of anthropology was recognised.
 Another focus is on the individuals who contributed to the development of museum anthropology at Oxford, the founding of the Pitt Rivers Museum and establishment of the first paid anthropological lecturer-post at a British university, filled by Edward Burnett Tylor.

 Alison Petch [AP] and Jeremy Coote [JC], Pitt Rivers Museum, University of Oxford.

 Please note that the first photograph on this home page shows many of the key players in the story told by this website.
-The date of the photograph is taken from the copy of the image used in 'Spencer's Last Journey' by Marett and Penniman, where the image is captioned 'The Morphological Laboratory, Oxford, 1884' and was apparently reproduced by the kindness of G.C.
-Bourne and H. Balfour (both also shown in the image).
-In the list of illustrations this is described as 'Group taken in the University Museum at Oxford in 1884'.
+The date of the photograph is taken from the copy of the image used in the book 'Spencer's Last Journey' by Marett and Penniman, where the image is captioned 'The Morphological Laboratory, Oxford, 1884'.
+It was reproduced by the kindness of G.C.
+Bourne and H. Balfour (both shown in the photo).
+In the list of illustrations this was described as 'Group taken in the University Museum at Oxford in 1884'.
 Presumably Balfour's copy of the image was the one now held by the Pitt Rivers Museum.
-The caption for the image in 'Spencer's Last Journey' identifies the full list of people shown as: From top left: E.D.Y.
+The caption for the image in 'Spencer's Last Journey' identified the people photographed as: From top left: E.D.Y.
 Pode [?Poole], H. Balfour, G.H.
 Fowler, W.L.
 Sclater, F.E.
 Lewin, Rev. H. Johnson, S.J.
 Hickson, W.E.
 Roth, H.Y.
 Oldham, William Hine, W.B.
 Spencer, G.C.
 Bourne, Dr H.W.
 Acland and J.G.
 Ogle.
-In front of Gilbert Bourne, on the floor, is a Peruvian child mummy, from a necropolis at Ancon in the Lima region, 1886.2.19, now in the care of the Pitt Rivers Museum.
+In front of Gilbert Bourne, on the floor, was a Peruvian child mummy, from a necropolis at Ancon in the Lima region [1886.2.19], now in the care of the Pitt Rivers Museum.
 This mummy was collected in Peru by Commander William Alison Dyke Acland, Royal Navy (1847-1924).
-He was the eldest son of Henry Acland, who is also in the photograph.
-This mummy was one of the ones mentioned in a note in the 'Oxford University Gazette' vol. XIII no. 436, 28 November 1882, saying, 'Donation to the University Museum.
+He was the eldest son of Henry Acland, who was also in the photograph.
+This mummy was one of the ones mentioned in a note in the 'Oxford University Gazette' vol. XIII no. 436, 28 November 1882: 'Donation to the University Museum.
 The Delegates of the Museum announce that four Peruvian Mummies, from Angon [sic] near Lima, presented by Commander W. Acland, R.N., have been opened and examined; and that a series of objects of ethnological interest obtained from them are now on view in the University Museum.
 These objects comprise children's toys, grotesque ornaments, articles of food, and specimens of coloured fabrics, with patterns and figures of animals, characteristic of Peruvian art.'
 (FL 6-2-06).
-This photograph shows the mummy before it was transferred from the University Museum to the Pitt Rivers Museum in 1885-6.
+This photograph showed the mummy before it was transferred from the University Museum to the Pitt Rivers Museum in 1885-6.

 Throughout the website the top strip image on each page shows part of two images taken of the interior of the Pitt Rivers Museum at Oxford during its early years at the end of the 19th and beginning of the 20th century.The two images are 1998.267.280.1 and part of another image referenced '64 3 10' whose provenance and date cannot, at present, be tracked down.